opentok/opentok-reconnection/README.md

 * Join the preview program

-* Modify your server-side code that uses the OpenTok server SDKs to use the OpenTok preview servers.
+* Use a preview version of the OpenTok client SDK

-  (The preview feature is not available using the standard OpenTok servers.)
+* Modify your server-side code to use the OpenTok preview servers

-* Use a preview version of the OpenTok client SDK.
+* Send us your feedback

 See the following sections for details.